microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 optimizing for extensibility while minimizing the difficulty of maintaining compatibility across these extensions.
 The approach Shared Tree takes for this is separation of concerns and version-ability of components.

-Concepts are split into three categories based on compatibility requirements (see [SchemaVersioning](packages/dds/SchemaVersioning.md) for details of why these exist and what is in each):
+Concepts are split into two categories based on compatibility requirements (see [SchemaVersioning](packages/dds/SchemaVersioning.md) for details of why these exist and what is in each):

 1. Critical for consistent behavior and thus must have compatibility forever to support old document and cross version collaboration.
 2. Only impacts the current instance of the application, and can be changed without maintaining identical behavior in previously supported cases.